waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Avoid Confirmation Bias:** Actively try to disprove my own assumptions.
 My recent hallucinations on Victory Road 2F and 3F are critical lessons in trusting system feedback and re-evaluating my own perception when faced with a contradiction.

 # IV.
 Current Plans & Tasks
-## A. Current Plan: Escape Victory Road 2F
+## A. Current Plan: Escape Victory Road 3F
-**Status:** Puzzle solved!
-The boulder is on the switch at (2, 17), which should have opened the barrier at (8, 9) and (8, 10).
+**Status:** Arrived on Victory Road 3F.
+My party is in critical condition.
-**Plan:** My party is in critical condition.
-I must navigate through the now-open path to the eastern side of the floor and find the ladder up to Victory Road 3F at (24, 8) to find an exit and heal.
+**Plan:** Explore this floor to find an exit and heal.
+The unvisited warp at (27, 9) is my first exploration target.

 ## B. Archived Plans
 - **Victory Road 2F Western Dead End:** Confirmed via system feedback and re-evaluation that this area is NOT a dead end.
 The path forward is via the elevated platform, accessible because the boulder puzzle was already solved.